 The pursuit of truth is at the very heart of scientific research.
 This puts scientists in a challenging situation during a time when “post-truth” is the most recent Oxford English Dictionary Word of the Year.
 In everything from climate change denial to the anti-vaccine movement, we’re seeing the consequences of a failure to engage with scientific evidence.
 As scientists, it’s more important than ever to uphold our values and to combat the culture of fake news with informed, evidence-based debates.

-For the past year I have been working with my colleagues in the World Economic Forum’s Young Scientists Community to draft the Forum’s Universal Code of Ethics for Researchers.
-The principles at the core of our code are that researchers and the organisations that represent them must engage with the public, pursue the truth, maximise benefit and minimise harm, engage with decision-makers, support diversity, be mentors, and be accountable.
+For the past year I have been working with my colleagues in the World Economic Forum’s Young Scientists Community to draft the Forum’s Code of Ethics for Researchers.
+The principles at the core of our code, recently praised in Nature, are that researchers and the organisations that represent them must engage with the public, pursue the truth, maximise benefit and minimise harm, engage with decision-makers, support diversity, be mentors, and be accountable.

 The importance of the principles espoused by our code can be threatened swiftly, unpredictably and from unexpected places.
 Over the past year, the Brexit referendum and the election of Donald Trump as US President caused a seismic shift in the geopolitical climate.
 A populist backlash against scientific consensus and expert opinion threatens the principles that provide the foundation for our scientific pursuits, but this should only strengthen our resolve.
 Our code must never be taken for granted, at times must be fought for, and must, at all costs, be upheld.